openearth/delft3dfmpy/README.rst

     During installation, tick the box “Add Anaconda to PATH”, even though it colors a suggestive red.

+2. Clone or download the repository.
+This can be done with the "Code" button at the upper right of this page.
+Unpack the downloaded file if you've chosen to download the repository as .zip.

-2. Create the delft3dfmpy environment with the required modules, by executing the following commands in an anaconda command prompt:
+3. Open a command prompt and navigate (with the "cd" command) to the directory were you've cloned or unpacked delft3dfmpy.
+This directory should contain amongst other the files environment.yml and setup.py.
+Create the delft3dfmpy environment with the required modules, by executing the following commands in an anaconda command prompt:

         conda env create -f environment.yml